ryantd42/NY-Legislative-Git/2023/S7432A-2023/bill.md

   (C)  THE  AUTHORIZATION FOR ANY PHYSICIAN LICENSED IN ANOTHER STATE OR TERRITORY OF THE UNITED STATES TO PRACTICE IN NEW YORK STATE PURSUANT TO THIS SUBDIVISION SHALL EXPIRE ANNUALLY, UNLESS RENEWED.
   § 2.
+Subdivision 2 of section 2999-cc of  the  public  health  law  is
+ amended by adding a new paragraph (aa) to read as follows:
+  (AA)  A  PHYSICIAN  PRACTICING PURSUANT TO A RECIPROCAL AGREEMENT WITH THE COMMISSIONER  OF  EDUCATION  UNDER  SUBDIVISION  ELEVEN  OF  SECTION SIXTY-FIVE HUNDRED TWENTY-SIX OF THE EDUCATION LAW.
+  § 3.
 This act shall take effect immediately.